layershift/kb-layershift/pages/02.managed-vps/04.plesk/05.how-to-enable-php-functions-in-plesk/docs.en.md

 menu: 'Enable PHP functions'
 ---

-# How to enable PHP functions in Plesk

 As a security best practice, we disable several core PHP functions by default on our servers that are often used for malicious purposes and rarely required by legitimate code.

 As part of our layered security model we try to take every possible precaution to prevent your server from being attacked.
 The advanced network-level attack mitigation policies we have in place at various levels of our infrastructure mitigate many types of attacks before they reach your server.
 We perform regular security updates for the OS and pre-installed software.
 We also offer non-stop kernel updates with patches implemented within hours to ensure your service is protected.
 Furthermore, we closely monitor all our services to try to stop attacks and ensure that we can pro-actively resolve any issues without any service disruption.
 In addition to this, we preventively block or disable high risk features/services which might lead to security issues.